Claude Giroux: Philadelphia Flyers (2008–2022)

 The Flyers were an inconsistent team for the bulk of the 2009–10 season, which affected all of their players.
-Giroux spent a large amount of time centering James van Riemsdyk, the highly touted rookie winger that the Flyers had drafted second overall in 2007.
-The Flyers' fortunes, however, soon turned dramatically: they qualified for the 2010 playoffs on Giroux's game-winner in a shootout against the New York Rangers.
-Giroux was a major point producer in a first round of the playoffs, dismantling the second-seeded New Jersey Devils.
-The Flyers made an historic comeback from three games to none down against the Boston Bruins to win the next four and advance to the Eastern Conference Final, where they dominated the Montreal Canadiens.
-Giroux scored the winning goal in overtime against the Chicago Blackhawks in Game 3 of the 2010 Stanley Cup Final, but despite his continued production, the Flyers eventually lost in overtime in Game 6 of the Final.
-Giroux ended the post-season with 21 playoff points, cementing his reputation as an emerging young talent.
+Giroux spent a large amount of time centering a line with James van Riemsdyk, the highly-touted rookie winger that the Flyers had drafted second overall in 2007.
+The team's fortunes, however, soon turned dramatically, as they finished third in the Atlantic Division and qualified for the playoffs by winning the last game of the season against their rival, the New York Rangers, with Giroux scoring the game-winning shootout goal against Henrik Lundqvist.
+Girioux finished the season fifth on the team in goals and fourth in points.
+Despite coming in as the conference seventh seed, the Flyers dismantled the second-seeded New Jersey Devils in the first round, winning the series 4–1.
+The Flyers then made an historic comeback in the semifinals against the sixth-seeded Boston Bruins, becoming only the third team in NHL history, and first since 1975, to overcome a three-game deficit in the playoffs; the series win earned the team a spot in the Eastern Conference Final against the eighth-seeded Montreal Canadiens.
+The Flyers dominated the Canadiens, winning the series 4–1, and advanced to the Stanley Cup Finals.
+In the 2010 Stanley Cup Finals against the second-seeded Chicago Blackhawks, Giroux put up 4 points in the series, including the game-winning goal in overtime of Game 3, but the Flyers eventually lost the series 4–2.
+Giroux ended the post-season with 21 points, cementing his reputation as an emerging young talent.